logzio/logz-docs/_source/user-guide/infrastructure-monitoring/custom-metrics.md

 ##### How to format metrics

+The best way to explain the guidelines is to look at a few examples.
+So let's get to it.

-This tutorial walks you through a typical example of how to best format a metric before sending it to Logz.io.
+This tutorial will walk you through a typical example of how to best format a metric before sending it to Logz.io.

 ###### Before
+{:.no_toc}

 This example shows a rather inefficient way of sending metrics.
 There are several issues here:

-1. The data is sent with one metric per document.
+1. The data is organized as one metric per document.
-2. The metric field is identified by a field:value pair `"name": "refresh_page.duration"`.
-3. The `value` and measuring unit of the metric are logged as 2 separate dimensions.
+2. The metric field is split up into many fields.
+The name is sent as a field:value pair `"name": "refresh_page.duration"`, and the `value` and measuring `unit` are logged as 2 separate dimensions.

 ```
 {